 At our next concert we'll be playing some of the following:

-Our Musical Director and Conductor is Bob Nelson.
-Bob is a distinguished violinist who has played with several professional orchestras, including the Royal Liverpool Philharmonic and the Scottish National Orchestra under Sir Alexander Gibson.
+Bob Nelson is a distinguished violinist who has played with several professional orchestras, including the Royal Liverpool Philharmonic and the Scottish National Orchestra under Sir Alexander Gibson.
 He is currently musical director of the Clydeside Strings Orchestra.